Table of Contents

-When researching small law firm marketing, you’re going to be bombarded with ideas, but most of these will not be good.
+When researching small law firm marketing, you’re going to be bombarded with tips, but most of these will not be good.
 Instead, look for examples of success with hard data, where real revenue has been generated.

 It’s generally best to ignore examples of anecdotal evidence.
 This often comes in the form of someone sharing that they are “killing it” with a certain tactic.
 When you press a little further to get a revenue total from the activity, it gets a little murky.
 Smoke doesn’t equal fire and there is a big difference between perception and reality.

 The flip side here is that you should be open to adopting proven marketing tactics by yourself.
-As we’ll discuss later on, the list of marketing strategies that really drive revenue can fit on a notecard.
+As we’ll discuss later on, the list of marketing channels that really drive revenue can fit on a notecard.
 You don’t have to reinvent the wheel to be successful.

 You Will Make Mistakes, Just Be a Good Tester

-The reality with any business is that you will probably make more mistakes than you will implement winning marketing strategies.
+The reality with any business is that you will probably make more mistakes than successes.
 Law firms are not immune to this, but that’s totally okay.

-It’s fine to test different ideas; just don’t get saddled with a long-term investment before seeing some results.
-The key to successful marketing is to be nimble until you find the repeatable strategies that will generate revenue.
+It’s fine to test different tactics; just don’t get saddled with a long-term investment before seeing some results.
+The key to successful marketing is to be nimble until you find the repeatable processes that will generate revenue.

 Below are just a few of our most simple and effective marketing ideas for law firms.
 You can take our word for it—we are legal marketing gurus who’ve reliably boosted countless small law firms like yours.

 Encourage Reviews and Feature Them on Your Website